 Pattern weights are a great alternative to using pins, especially when using certain fabrics, such as waterproof or special fabrics when you wish to avoid to leave pin-holes.
 Here is a free tutorial for some simple pattern weights you can make with readily available materials.

-They also make lovely bean beans for the Waldorf classroom.
+They also make lovely bean bags for the Waldorf classroom.

 For each pattern weight, cut 2 small squares of scrap fabric.